er1nz/hyprland-dots/README.md

 # Hyprland Dots (er1nz)

-> A slightly messy collection of Hyprland configuration files and “dotfiles.”
+> A slightly messy collection of my OLD Hyprland configuration files and “dotfiles”, switched to Niri the goat
 > Use at your own risk—if you like it, feel free to grab whatever pieces you need.

 ---